Freedom of the Press

 Economic Environment(0 = best, 30 = worst)

-The most influential medium is radio, but all domestic radio and television stations were operated by the government or members of the president’s family.
+The most influential medium is radio, but all domestic radio and television stations are operated by the government or members of the president’s family.
 Applications to open private radio stations have been pending for several years but remained unapproved.
-The Roman Catholic Church applied to establish a radio station in 2007, but the government had not granted authorization by the end of 2010.
-At the same time, uncensored satellite broadcasts were increasingly available to those who could afford the service.
-The government operated at least two newspapers, while a handful were published by nominally independent figures or members of the tiny political opposition.
-The country has little of the infrastructure necessary for independent media to operate, such as printing presses and newspaper retailers, and the lack of a well developed local private sector hindered media outlets’ ability to raise revenues through paid advertisements.
-Due to low literacy rates, international print media were generally unavailable in the rural areas.
+At the same time, uncensored satellite broadcasts are increasingly available to those who can afford the service.
+The government operates at least two newspapers, while a handful are published by nominally independent figures or members of the small political opposition.
+The founding of El Lector was approved in December 2010, but it was published infrequently throughout 2011.
+The country has little of the infrastructure necessary for independent media to operate, such as printing presses and newspaper retailers, and the lack of a well-developed local private sector hinders the ability of media outlets to raise revenues through paid advertisements.
+Due to low literacy rates, international print media is generally unavailable in rural areas.